vfkusmartsev/deep_mirror_task/README.md

 		-- `GRANT SELECT ON chembl_31 TO name`
 		-- NB if extra permissions are required can add them in the same way

+Section 1.01: Cloud-host the ChEMBL instance - AWS RDS (2hr):
+	- Had to make sure all the security group, internet gateways, subnet routes, and VPCs were currently configured.
+	- Can now connect using this command:
+	`psql \
+   --host=chembl-31.cxkbhq0cyqwz.eu-west-2.rds.amazonaws.com \
+   --port=5432 \
+   --username=postgres \
+   --password \
+   --dbname=chembl_31`

+	- To build db there was a "no 'user' role exists" error
+	- Running with --no-owner the build command seems to have eleviated the error message, but I wonder if that affects the security of the db.
+Also, it said many of the tables already exist, so now I need to check if there are empty, incorrectly constructed tables.
+	- Ran it with 20Gb on the RDS server, but the script broke saying "out of storage space".
+On my local machine it says the ChEMBL database is 19.2GB.

 Section 1.1: Add ADME data from TDC
 	- Data from https://tdcommons.ai/single_pred_tasks/adme/